-As As of
+As of December

-March 2023 December 2022
+2023 2022

 Risk-based capital requirements

 CET1 capital ratio 10.0% 9.5%

 Tier 1 capital ratio 11.5% 11.0%

 Total capital ratio 13.5% 13.0%

 Leverage requirements

 Tier 1 leverage ratio 4.0% 4.0%

 SLR 5.0% 5.0%

-- The CET1 capital ratio requirement includes a minimum of 4.5%, the Tier 1 capital ratio requirement includes a minimum of 6.0% and the Total capital ratio requirement includes a minimum of 8.0%.
-These requirements also include the capital conservation buffer requirements, consisting of a buffer of 2.5%, the G-SIB surcharge (Method 2) of 3.0% as of March 2023 and 2.5% as of December 2022 and the countercyclical capital buffer, which the FRB has set to zero percent. - The G-SIB surcharge is updated annually based on financial data from the prior year and is generally applicable for the following year.
+- As of both December 2023 and December 2022, the CET1 capital ratio requirement includes a minimum of 4.5%, the Tier 1 capital ratio requirement includes a minimum of 6.0% and the Total capital ratio requirement includes a minimum of 8.0%.
+These requirements also include the capital conservation buffer requirements, consisting of a buffer of 2.5%, the G-SIB surcharge (Method 2) of 3.0% as of December 2023 and 2.5% as of December 2022 and the countercyclical capital buffer, which the FRB has set to zero percent. - The G-SIB surcharge is updated annually based on financial data from the prior year and is generally applicable for the following year.
 The G-SIB surcharge is calculated using two methodologies, the higher of which is reflected in the firm's risk-based capital requirements.
 The first calculation (Method 1) is based on the Basel Committee's methodology which, among other factors, relies upon measures of the size, activity and complexity of each G-SIB.
 The second calculation (Method 2) uses similar inputs, but includes a measure of reliance on short-term wholesale funding. - The Tier 1 leverage ratio requirement is a minimum of 4%.
 The SLR requirement of 5% includes a minimum of 3% and a 2% buffer applicable to G-SIBs.

-See "Regulation" in Part I, Item 1 "Business" in the 2022 Form 10-K and "Regulatory and Other Matters" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q for further information about regulatory capital reforms that impacts the firm.
+See "Regulation" in Part I, Item 1 "Business" in the 2023 Form 10-K and "Regulatory and Other Matters" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the 2023 Form 10-K for further information about regulatory capital reforms that impacts the firm.